-Santa Rosa County students enrolled in Grades KG-12 may participate in part-time or full-time virtual learning opportunities. including students enrolled in dropout prevention and academic intervention programs, Department of Juvenile Justice education programs, core-curricular courses to meet class size requirements, or Florida College System institutions.
+Santa Rosa County students enrolled in Grades KG-12 may participate in part-time or full-time virtual learning opportunities.
 See Sections 4.100, 5.100, 6.100 of the Student Progression Plan for general admissions policies.

 9.101 Full-time Open Enrollment